Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Implementation

-\begin{remark} In theory, any dampening parameter satisfying the above-mention\-ed condition has no effect on the call and spread option prices.
-In practical terms, when numerically evaluating the pricing formulas, we check that changing to nearby dampening parameters has virtually no effect, and any choice satisfying this will do.
-Further discussions on the choice of dampening parameter is given in \cite[Section 4.2]{AlSc2018}.\halmos \end{remark}
+\begin{remark} In theory, any damping parameter satisfying the above-mention\-ed condition has no effect on the call and spread option prices.
+In practical terms, when numerically evaluating the pricing formulas, we check that changing to nearby damping parameters has virtually no effect, and any choice satisfying this will do.
+If it appears no damping parameter achieves this, then for instance, the discretization parameters of the FFT method in Section \ref{pricesec} should be adjusted to obtain a finer grid.
+Additional discussions on the choice of damping parameter is given in Section \ref{trueparsec1} and \cite[Section 4.2]{AlSc2018}.\halmos \end{remark}

-\subsection{Simulation}
+\subsubsection{Simulation}